-This course is intended to equip chemical and environmental engineers with knowledge and skills to be able to understand how best to sustainably manage the water cycle.
-This includes understanding the role of various unit operations and having an appreciation of the design approach for these.
-In particular there is an emphasis on designing and operating biological systems for wastewater treatment.
+This course is intended to equip chemical and environmental engineers with knowledge and skills to be best able to sustainably manage the water cycle.
+This includes analysing and evaluating the role of various unit operations and having an appreciation of the design approach for these.
+In particular, there is an emphasis on designing and operating biological systems for wastewater treatment.

 The course will involve students developing a biological model to enable simulation of biological wastewater treatment processes.
 Inspection of a number of water and wastewater treatment plants will occur.

 Availability2021 Course Timetables

 - Semester 1 - 2021

 On successful completion of the course students will be able to:

 1. Identify the key issues associated with effective management of water resources for urban communities.

 2. Apply the basic principles that underpin physical, chemical and biological treatment of both potable and wastewater streams to simple problems.